hl7au/au-fhir-test-data-utils/README.md

 # au-fhir-test-data-utils
 # HL7 AU FHIR Test Data Utilities

-This repository also contains source code for command line utilities used to generate the FHIR JSON files and upload them to a FHIR Server.
+This repository contains source code for command line utilities used to generate the FHIR JSON files and upload them to a FHIR Server.
 These tools are closely related  to [`au-fhir-test-data`](https://github.com/hl7au/au-fhir-test-data), a repository designed for the maintenance of a small example data set To demonstrate the functionality of the HL 7 AU standards.

 There are three tools in this repository:

-* `Sparked.Csv2FhirMapping` expands comma separated value files into JSON FHIR resources.
+* `Csv2FhirMapping` expands comma separated value files into JSON FHIR resources.
-* `Sparked.TestDataClient` uploads the values to a server
+* `TestDataClient` uploads the values to a server
 * `xls-converter` converter adjusts some content of excel fields according to yields

+State of the code:

+* None of these tools at the current time have any automated tests.
+* `Csv2FhirMapping` and `TestDataClient` have a Github-actions-based ci build, which publishes [Zip archives of release binaries on tag](https://github.com/hl7au/au-fhir-test-data-utils/releases) for arch arm/win and os linux/win.
+* `xls-converter` has a Github-actions-based ci build, which publishes [Zip archives of release binaries on tag](https://github.com/hl7au/au-fhir-test-data-utils/releases) of the package.

 ## Did you find an error?
 We appreciate your contributions to improving au-fhir-test-data. **If you encounter any bugs or defects, please follow the steps below to report them**: